Xilinx/mlir-aie/docs/Building.md

 4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` for Versal or Ryzen AI with the path to the `llvm/build` directory.
 The Vitis environment will have to be set up for this to succeed.
-Note that when targetting the VCK5000 platform, please refer to the further instructions below titled `Building on X86 targeting the VCK5000` as there are a few extra steps needed.
+Note that there are seperate scripts to run when targetting Ryzen AI vs the VCK5000.
+See the two scripts below:

+    Building mlir-aie for the Ryzen AI system:

     ```
     source <Vitis Install Path>/settings64.sh
     ./utils/build-mlir-aie.sh <llvm dir>/<build dir>
+    ```

+    Building mlir-aie for a VCK5000 system:

+    ```
+    source <Vitis Install Path>/settings64.sh
+    ./utils/build-mlir-aie-pcie.sh <llvm dir>/<build dir>
     ```

     This will create a `build` and `install` folder in the directory that you cloned MLIR AIE into.